-Drivers prefer a naturally aspirated 3.0L inline-6 engine can opt for the 325i, 330i, and 328i.
-The 335i uses a 3.0L twin-turbo engine, more powerful than the other configurations, but also more prone to issues.
+Drivers who prefer a naturally aspirated 3.0L inline-6 engine can opt for the 325i, 330i, or 328i.
+The 335i uses a 3.0L twin-turbo engine, more powerful than the other configurations but also more prone to issues.
 The brand offered a diesel model, these days hard to find, with the 265-hp 3.0L turbodiesel in 2009.
 It scores 23/36 mpg, according to the EPA.
-But, the 3.0L 328i automatic using premium gasoline scores 18/28 mpg.
-On the U.S. used car market for BMWs, the model easiest to find is a 4 -door sedan with automatic transmission and rear-wheel drive, using gas.
+But the 3.0L 328i automatic using premium gasoline scores 18/28 mpg.
+On the U.S. used car market for BMWs, the model easiest to find is a 4-door sedan with automatic transmission and rear-wheel drive, using gas.

 The 3-Series is known for its fancy interior and great styling.
 The seats are rated quite good for comfort, and the materials get excellent marks for quality.
 The one con is the slightly cramped quarters.
-This’s also true of the trunk in these BMWs.
+The same goes for the trunk in these BMWs.

-BMWs 5-Series line of vehicles is known for its high performance and ample luxury.
+BMWs 5-Series line of vehicles is known for its high performance and unmatched luxury.
 The cars went through a significant redesign in 2004.
 The 525i, 530i, and 535 came with an inline-6 engine.
 Much less common, the 545i and 550i were offered with a V8 engine.
-The wagon had an all-wheel drive added as an option in 2006.
+The wagon had an all-wheel-drive added as an option in 2006.
 A manual transmission, which isn’t typical among luxury vehicles, was offered with this series.

 When it comes to dependability, the series is average or below-average ratings for 2004 – 2010.
 The 2009 models got the lowest ratings.
-The basic issues were found in engines, power devices and electrical systems.
-The most common problems are leaks and electrical and engine issues.
-Main rivals to the 5-Series are the Mercedes E-class, which features a softer ride, and the Infiniti M-class and the Lexus LS, both with better reliability
+The basic issues were found in engines, power devices, and electrical systems.
+The most common problems are leaks and electrical and engine problems.
+Main rivals to the 5-Series are the Mercedes E-class, which features a softer ride, and the Infiniti M-class and the Lexus LS, both with better reliability.

 The BMW 7-Series models are rated below average.
 None of them went through NHTSA crash tests.
 Also, gas mileage is not high.
 For instance, the 20008 8-cylinder 750i receives 15/23 mpg, while the 2008 V12 760L1 gets 13/20 mpg.

 The 2008 – 2011 BMW 1 comes in two types – the E82 (two-door coupe) and the E88 (convertible).
 They use both the 128i and 135i names.
-The 1 Series features rear-wheel drive, and seats four, though two people must be ready for the minimal rear seating arrangement.
+The 1 Series features rear-wheel drive, and four seats, though two people must be ready for the minimal rear seating arrangement.

 The 128i carries 230-hp 3.0L inline-6 engine.
 The 135i is very similar but runs a 300-hp twin-turbo 3.0L inline-6.
 Both weigh above 3,000 pounds, meaning the 300-hp can make high speeds.
 For example, the 135i can go from 0 to 60 in 4.7 seconds.